AndreeeasN/pp1-tekken-rundown/README.md

   - [webdevetc.com - How to add a gradient overlay to a background](https://webdevetc.com/blog/how-to-add-a-gradient-overlay-to-a-background-image-using-just-css-and-html/)
   - [css-tricks.com - Three CSS Alternatives to JavaScript Navigation](https://css-tricks.com/three-css-alternatives-to-javascript-navigation/#aa-alternative-3-the-css-only-hamburger-menu)<br>
   This project uses edited CSS code from this tutorial in particular (Alternative 3: The CSS-only hamburger menu, written by Blake Lundquist) to create a mobile navigation menu without having to resort to javascript.

-Images and information used:
-  - The README presentation image was taken from [Am I Responsive?](https://ui.dev/amiresponsive)
-  - All hero images are in-game captures of TEKKEN 7 (Owned by Bandai Namco), taken using Nvidia GeForce Experience Photo Mode.
-  - Most if not all information regarding the previous TEKKEN games came from the [TEKKEN Wiki](https://tekken.fandom.com/wiki/Tekken_Wiki).
+  - Most information regarding release dates, platforms and content from previous TEKKEN installments came from the [TEKKEN Wiki](https://tekken.fandom.com/wiki/Tekken_Wiki).
-  - Logos for mainline games 1-7 are from the Art Gallery included in the official release of TEKKEN 7.
-  - The TEKKEN 8 and TEKKEN World Tour logos used are from the [Official Bandai Namco Website](https://en.bandainamcoent.eu/tekken).

-Big thanks to my mentor, [Lauren-Nicole Popich](https://www.linkedin.com/in/lauren-nicole-popich-1ab87539/) for helping push the project in the right direction.
+Big thanks to my Code Institute mentor, [Lauren-Nicole Popich](https://www.linkedin.com/in/lauren-nicole-popich-1ab87539/) for helping push the project in the right direction.